istvank/istvank.github.io/_pages/sample-page.md

 date: 2016-02-24T03:02:20+00:00
 ---

-This is an example page.
+This is an example page 2.

 {% include ../README.md %}